MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-plan.md

 - Office 365 GCC High
 - Office 365 DoD

-Learn more about [Office 365 and US Government environments](/office365/servicedescriptions/office-365-platform-service-description/office-365-us-government/office-365-us-government) such as GCC, GCC High, and DoD.
+For more information about government environments, such as GCC, GCC High, and DoD, see [Office 365 and US Government environments](/office365/servicedescriptions/office-365-platform-service-description/office-365-us-government/office-365-us-government).

+This section describes the FQDN connection points for Direct Routing for the various environments.

 ### Microsoft 365, Office 365, and Office 365 GCC environments